On Positive Matching Decomposition Conjectures of Hypergraphs: Introduction

+Note that Theorem \ref{main1} follows from Theorem \ref{conj2} and Theorem \ref{conj2} follows from Theorem \ref{conjpmd} and \cite[Proposition 3.4]{GW2023}.
+In Section \ref{sec.conj}, we provide an affirmative answer to Theorem \ref{conjpmd}.
+Moreover, we obtain a lower bound for $\pmd$ of a complete $3$-uniform hypergraph using a linear polynomial in the number of vertices, specifically $9n-35$ when $n \geq 5$ (see Theorem \ref{lowerboundpmd}).
+We demonstrate with an example that for a $3$-uniform hypergraph $H$ on $[7]$ vertices, $\pmd(H)$ is $28$ which is strictly less than $31$, the bound given in Theorem \ref{conj2}; refer to Example \ref{pmdstrict}.

-Furthermore, in \cite[page-4042]{GW2023}, the authors mentioned that ``\textit{one can speculate that in general, for $r$-uniform hypergraphs $H$, the value of $\pmd(H)$ is bounded from above by a polynomial with a degree of $r-1$ in terms of the number $n$ of vertices}".
-In Subsection \ref{subsecpumd}, we derive a positive matching decomposition for the complete $r$-uniform hypergraphs, for all $r \geq 4$.
-Notably, we obtain an upper bound value of $\pmd$ for $r$-uniform hypergraphs (see, Corollary \ref{cor.runibound}).
+Notice that, in \cite[page-4042]{GW2023}, the authors mentioned that ``\textit{one can speculate that in general, for $r$-uniform hypergraphs $H$, the value of $\pmd(H)$ is bounded from above by a polynomial with a degree of $r-1$ in terms of the number $n$ of vertices}".
+In Subsection \ref{subsecpumd}, we derive a positive matching decomposition for the complete $r$-uniform hypergraphs for all $r \geq 4$.
+Notably, we obtain an upper bound value of $\pmd$ for $r$-uniform hypergraphs (see Theorem \ref{thm.runibound}).